Ryanderson94/fintech_project_2/README.md

-2. **Machine Learing**:  Most traders use multiple technical indicators to make trading decisions, But an issue with using multiple technical indicators for a trader is that there might be conflicting signals between indicators or they might miss a signal because there are to many indicators to keep track of.
+2. **Machine Learing**:  Most traders use multiple Technical Analysis indicators to make trading decisions, But an issue with using multiple indicators is that there might be conflicting signals between indicators or they might miss a signal because there are to many indicators to keep track of.
 That is where our Algorithmic Trading Bot enhanced by our Machine Learning (ML) Models (SVM or Neural Network) comes into play:

   * We have tested 2 ML models: Support Vector Machine (SVM) and Neural Networks (NN) with our application: